 Lair Soundtrack, John Debney / Kevin Kaskas, 2007

-What’s particularly impressive is how these displays of flurrying noise and fury never turn into the sort of empty bombast that Western action game music often descends into.
+What’s particularly impressive is how these displays of flurrying noise and fury never turn into the sort of empty bombast that action game music often descends into.
 Debney and Kaskas construct their action tracks from a multitude of short, always engaging melodic and rhythmic phrases.
-This way, the audio engine can easily chop up the pieces as required.
-At the same time, the compositions still flow with purpose outside of the game context and never lack direction or substance.
+This way, the game’s audio engine can easily chop up the compositions as required.
+At the same time, the music still flows with purpose outside of the game context and never lacks direction or substance.
 Simply put, the excitement and rush of adrenaline never cease for one second.

 The Lair soundtrack’s fierce battle cues are helped by the exemplary thematic density that Debney and Kaskas establish.
 Debney writes three primary themes for Lair.
-The first one is for its protagonist, dragon rider Rohn.
-His theme rings with a predictable, but always effective sense of noble heroism (although the nearly pastoral rendition on “Rohn’s Theme” is more intriguing).
+The first one is for the game’s protagonist, dragon rider Rohn.
+His theme rings with a predictable, but always effective sense of noble heroism (although the theme’s nearly pastoral rendition on “Rohn’s Theme” is arguably more intriguing).
 The theme for the game’s antagonist – the Diviner – is equally unsurprising and yet impacting, a brassy march of extraordinary power.
-Lastly, there’s the theme for the ancient Mokai civilisation, split into two phrases.
+Lastly, there’s the solemn theme for the ancient Mokai civilisation, split into two phrases.

-Indeed, this is a constantly heavy and serious score.
+Indeed, this is a constantly heavy and self-serious score.
 Everything takes place on a relentlessly gigantic scale, with hardly a moment of levity in sight.
-Thankfully, Debney and Kaskas not only write write excellent battle cues.
-As sequenced on the La-La Land Release, the Lair soundtrack alternates between frenzied outbursts and calmer tracks.
-The result is a pace that is predictable and yet couldn’t work any better – like so much on this album.
+Thankfully, Debney and Kaskas not only write excellent battle cues.
+As sequenced on the La-La Land release, the Lair soundtrack alternates between frenzied outbursts and calmer compositions.
+The result is an album pace that is predictable and yet couldn’t work any better – like so much on Lair.

-While Debney and Kaskas’s slower compositions are in their quieter way as grandiose as their frenetic counterparts, they explore more emotionally complex territory.
+While Debney and Kaskas’ slower pieces are as grandiose as their frenetic counterparts – in their quieter way – these cues explore more emotionally complex territory.
 The standout composition is “Love Theme”, an impassioned string adagio of nearly religious intensity that recalls Miklós Rózsa.
 “Prologue” and “Lair Main Menu” perform important feats of world building.
 Particularly the former creates a potent musical image of the game’s barren, yet awe-inspiring landscapes.
 Much needed moments of introspection come on “The Search for Food” and “The Last Straw / Campfire Discussion”.
-Both tracks highligh the contributions that ethnic instruments – duduk and erhu – make on these quieter pieces, together with Lisbeth Scott’s heartfelt vocals.
+Both tracks highlight the contributions that ethnic instruments – duduk and erhu – make to the soundtrack, together with Lisbeth Scott’s heartfelt vocals.
 These instruments don’t serve to evoke a particular location or culture (different to Debney’s Passion of the Christ).
 Instead, they summon a more generic sense of ancient otherworldliness.
 What’s more, they also give Lair’s quite stereotypical fantasy stylings some character and intimacy.

-These more reflective compositions create a coherent world and narrative for the action tracks to exist in, giving all the conflict transpiring on the battle cues some meaning.
-And so, when “Epilogue” ends with a hair-raisingly intense, titanic flourish, the moment hits as the triumphant culmination of what indeed has been an epic adventure.
+Ultimately, these more reflective compositions create a coherent world and narrative for the action tracks to exist in, giving all the conflict transpiring on the battle cues some meaning.
+And so, when “Epilogue” ends with a hair-raisingly intense, titanic flourish, the moment actually hits as the triumphant culmination of what indeed has been an epic adventure.